-- When possible, patient care is enhanced by transport to a facility of prior treatment and the patient's, families, or personal physician's choice should be considered. - If the patient's wishes are in conflict with existing protocol (e.g., trauma, OB, NICU, or stroke/STEMI) the appropriate destination should be chosen.
+- Transport to the closest appropriate medical facility is priority; however, when possible, patient care is enhanced by transport to a facility of prior treatment and the patient's, family's, or personal physician's choice should be considered. - If the patient's wishes are in conflict with existing protocol (e.g., trauma, OB, NICU, or stroke/STEMI) the appropriate destination should be chosen.
 The Medical Control physician is the final determinant if assistance is needed. - EMS providers should consider diversion status when determining destination.
-See the diversion script approved by the Medical Directors in Appendix E. Priority I patients shall be transported to the closest appropriate facility; unless the facility is closed. - Patient care does not end until transfer of care of the patient to appropriately trained health care provider. - EMT's may use onsite Medical Control and alternate patient care locations during events deemed as Mass Gatherings by the Office of EMS and approved by the State EMS Medical Director.
+See the diversion script approved by the Medical Directors in Appendix A. Priority I patients shall be transported to the closest appropriate facility, unless the facility is closed. - Patient care does not end until transfer of care of the patient to appropriately trained health care provider. - EMT's may use onsite Medical Control and alternate patient care locations during events deemed as Mass Gatherings by the Office of EMS and approved by the State EMS Medical Director.